raespiri/Scrabble-Clone/hw3/README.md

 To run "./stringparser hw3_destroyer.in output.txt"

-To run llisttest.cpp, type: "make llisttest"
+To compile llisttest.cpp, type: "make llisttest"

+To run "./llisttest"